25 Weird, Surprising, and Over-the-Top Foods on a Stick

 Deep-fried butter balls have been a favorite heart attack on a stick at the State Fair of Texas since they won "Most Creative" at the 2009 Big Tex Choice Awards.
 To make, simply scoop out a globe of butter the size of a golf ball, roll it in sweet dough, and throw it in the fryer.

 The ostrich is one of the fastest animals on Earth, but catch one and it cooks up really nice -- especially with teriyaki, according to a Twin Cities food blog.
 A contributor found the massive, flightless bird in bite-size chunks on a skewer, with a side of dipping sauce, at the 2013 Minnesota State Fair.

 When calamari just isn't exotic enough, opt for ikayaki, Japanese grilled squid on a stick -- a full squid, tentacles only, or cut into rings.
-Sometimes called "squid pancakes," this delicacy usually runs about 200 to 500 yen, or $1.75 to $4.35.
+Sometimes called "squid pancakes," this delicacy usually runs up to 500 yen, or less than $5.

 In China, the variety of foods that can be eaten on a stick apparently knows no bounds.
 Roasting and skewering pig snouts and tails does nothing to distort the unmistakeable Miss Piggy shape of the nose and curl of the tail.

 At the Wisconsin State Fair, desserts include a brownie/cake concoction covered in pretzels and chocolate.
 It is, of course, deep-fried, and comes with caramel dipping sauce.